International Development Summer Institute

 - Allow up to two weeks for the program instructor(s) to review your application after submission.
 An email will be sent to you with the official decision.

-- If accepted to the program, follow the steps in your acceptance email to make payment of the non-refundable registration fee ($150 for domestic students, $400 for international students) and reserve your space in the program.
+- If accepted to the program, follow the steps in your acceptance email to make payment of the non-refundable registration fee and reserve your space in the program.

 A space in the program is not reserved for you until valid payment of the non-refundable registration fee* is completed.
 Those who are not prepared to pay after program acceptance can submit their registration form and retrieve registration at another time to make payment, however you risk losing a space in the program if the program reaches capacity prior to the ability to pay.